Meat and Mops- My Parents’ Journey to Qibao

 And after a few hours of wandering around, battling hordes, stuffing our faces and stalking mops, we walked back to the metro and went home (via a not-too-quick detour to Metro hypermarket in Pudong for cheap coffee which was sadly out of stock), tired but happy.
 It was just like an Enid Blyton novel, except without the dog.

-13 thoughts on “Meat and Mops- My Parents’ Journey to Qibao”
+13 responses to “Meat and Mops- My Parents’ Journey to Qibao”

 Stephen Isabirye